DBYardstick/TPC-C/README.md

 But I chose to not use JSON for database communication purely for performance reasons.
 Making the database do something that can be done by the client would make database performance suffer.

+8. Do not pass user-defined types to and from the database

+	In the same vein as not passing JSON back and forth, do not pass objects either.
+The serialization and deserialization of user-defined types consumes CPU which can be put to better use.

+TODO: The code currently in place violates both the above decisions, for lack of time.
+Fix code to adhere to the above two decisions.